SirPlease/ZoneMod/README.md

 	* Godframes have been Removed.
   * Jockey
 	* Godframes have been Removed.
+	* Fixed a bug/exploit that allowed Survivors to "self-shove" Jockeys off after already being Jockeyed.
   * Hunter
 	* Claw damage decreased to 4.
 	* Hunters can be shoved off normally, without requiring silly-ish fov angles.